itingtsai/Facade_Layout_Compiler/2025-12-16-facade-layout-compiler.md

 Overall, this experience reinforced the power of compiler techniques as a general problem-solving framework.
 The resulting facade compiler provides a solid foundation for future extensions, such as richer architectural constraints, integration with generative design systems, or interactive feedback during editing.

 It was a great semester, even though I was personally juggling a lot.
-Coming from a very different background, I learned a great deal from this course and developed a much clearer understanding of what a compiler is and how it works.
+Coming from a very different background, I learned a lot from this course and developed a better understanding of what a compiler is and how it works.
 Thanks to everyone for the great online and in-class discussions, and especially to Adrian and Kei for the guidance and help throughout the semester.